Background Check FAQ

 Frequently Asked Questions

-Who is required to fill out a check?
+Who is required to complete a background check?

-Anyone over the age of 14, including all volunteers, interns, AmeriCorps members, staff, and others working with or around youth and/or families while at GRuB are required to have a background check.
+For open volunteer hours, no background checks are required for anyone.
+For all other opportunities, anyone over the age of 14, including volunteers, interns, AmeriCorps members, staff, and others working with or around children, youth, or vulnerable adults while at GRuB are required to have a background check.
 Anyone 14 years or younger must be accompanied by an adult who has an approved background check.
+Anyone 14-17 will need to have forms filled out by their parent or guardian.

 No. There is no charge to complete the background check.

-Can I volunteer even if my background check isn’t approved?
+Can I volunteer even if there are results on my background check?

 How often will I need to fill it out?